AkzhanBerdi/bad_dog/content/posts/product-analyst-technical-task.md

 #### A/A test groups:

-Preliminary experiment to identify two identical groups for comparability, both groups receiving identical interface.
-That ensures randomization in user selection for each group, the results of this will show if they are identical or not.
-If not there is no point in A/B test, cause groups are not identical and any difference in conversion rate would not be due to experimental changes.
+Preliminary experiment to identify two identical groups for comparability.
+Both groups receiving identical interface, and that ensures randomization in user selection for each group, making sure that any difference in A/B test would happend due to recent changes.

 Group A_1: control group

 Group A_2: experimental group

+The A/A test duration time should be as much as needed for collecting required sample size.

 #### A/B test groups:

-The main experiment, where the control group (ex A_1) receives a standard interface, and the experimental group (ex_A2) additionally receives new blocks **reviews** and **rating** on the **listing page** and **service card**
+The main experiment, where the control group A (ex A_1) receives a standard interface, and the experimental group B (ex_A2) additionally receives new blocks of **reviews** and **rating** on the listing page and service card.

 Group A: control group

 Group B: experimental group

+The A/B test duration time should be at least 7 days, preferably even 14 days.
+The duration time in scope of entire weeks helps to properly assess the impact of weekend and working days alike.

 #### Metrics to be tracked during experiment: